 - How long can I keep Nama chocolate?
 It will keep for up to 5 days in the refrigerator.

-If you like truffles, you will definitely love these Nama chocolates!
+If you like truffles, you will definitely love this vegan nama chocolate recipe!

 Vegan Nama Chocolate

 - 1 tablespoon liqueur of choice optional